timurtul/timurtul/README.md

 Before you do that contact me and you can get my wallet address, you can have special gifts for the supporters of your projects.

 ---
-::marker If you are interested in software developers or influencer fields, you can work with us!
+If you are interested in software developers or influencer fields, you can work with us!
 Come on, [join us!](https://wajex.net)